-Preheat oven to 375°F. In a medium sized saute pan on medium-high heat with 1 tablespoon of olive oil, caramelize the shallots and garlic.
+Preheat the broiler to high heat.
+In a large sauté pan on medium-high heat with 1 tablespoon of olive oil, caramelize the onions and garlic.
 Once brown add in the cream, turn the heat down to medium and reduce until the cream is the consistency of Alfredo sauce.

 Once the heavy cream is to the desired consistency add in the baby spinach and cook until mixed in and slightly wilted.
 Season the mixture with salt and cracked black pepper.
 Set pan aside.

-In a separate small saute pan on medium-high heat with 1 tablespoon of olive oil add in the raw oysters (without the shell) and saute for 1 to 2 minutes to slightly cook.
-Add the Chardonnay wine to deglaze the pan while you saute the oysters for a further 2 minutes.
+In a separate medium sauté pan on medium-high heat with 1 tablespoon of olive oil add in the raw oysters (without the shell) and sauté for 1 to 2 minutes to slightly cook.
+Add the Chardonnay wine to deglaze the pan while you sauté the oysters for a further 2 minutes.